Neel901/RuleEngine/README.md

-An app where you can ceate, combine, evaluate and view rules in the form of an abstract syntax tree.
+An app where you can create, combine, evaluate and view rules in the form of an abstract syntax tree.

 <img src="assets/ruleengine1.png">